chao0716/Learn-affordance-dig-grasping-via-Iterated-self-play/README.md

-## Learning  to  Grasp  by  Digging:  Data-Driven  Dig-Grasping  for  BinPicking  from  Clutter
+##Learn  from  Interaction:  Learning  Picking  Policy  via  ReinforcementLearning  over  Challenging  Clutter

 **Abstract**.
 Robotic manipulation can

 ___
 ### Video

-todo

 ### Paper

-You can view the supplemental material [here] (link soon).

 ### Code and Extras

 You can find additional resources on [Github].
-(Coming Soon) Includes:
+(Coming Soon)

--   The  Benchmark
--   Paper code (architectures, losses, dataloaders, etc.)
--   Model weights